 Travel Network primarily generates revenues from Direct Billable Bookings processed on our GDS as well as the sale of aggregated bookings data to carriers.
 Airline and Hospitality Solutions primarily generates revenue through upfront solution fees and recurring usage-based fees for the use of our software solutions hosted on secure platforms or deployed through our SaaS platform.
 Airline and Hospitality Solutions also generates revenue through professional service fees and software licensing fees.
-The future rate of growth of our Airline Solutions revenues is expected to be negatively impacted by, among other things, reduced sales of our software solutions and lower growth in Passengers Boarded due to delayed or uncertain implementations, as well as by the previously announced termination of our air reservation system agreement with Southwest Airlines.
 In addition, certain professional service fees are discrete sales opportunities that may have a high degree of variability from period to period, and we cannot guarantee that we will have such fees in the future consistent with prior periods.